Mammals Infected With Bird Flu 2023

 South American Mammals Infected With Bird Flu

 Chile: AFP reported Sernapesca stated in May 2023, more than 7,600 sea lions, 1,186 Humboldt penguins, otters, porpoises, and dolphins had been found dead along Chile's coast.
 Previously, local media in Chile reported on February 26, 2023, the National Fisheries and Aquaculture Service (Sernapesca) reported a sea lion weighing about 250 kilos with respiratory problems was found on a beach in the northern region of Antofagasta.
-Previously, Reuters reported various mammals and birds infected with HAPI in Chile.
+SERNAPESCA acts concerning the species under its guardianship, corresponding to marine mammals as of June 9, 2023.

 United Kingdom Mammals Infected With Bird Flu

-The U.K.'s Animal and Plant Health Agency reported on March 15, 2023; dolphins were found dead on beaches in Pembrokeshire, Wales, and Devon, Britain.
-The BBC reported on February 2, 2023, the Animal and Plant Health Agency (APHA) had found nine otters and foxes were positive for HPAI H5N1.
-Cases have been found in Durham, Cheshire, and Cornwall in England; Powys in Wales; Shetland, the Inner Hebrides and Fife, Scotland (Scottish otters).
+The U.K.'s Animal and Plant Health Agency reported on March 15, 2023, that dolphins were found dead on beaches in Pembrokeshire, Wales, and Devon, Britain.
+The BBC reported on February 2, 2023, that the Animal and Plant Health Agency (APHA) had found nine otters and foxes were positive for HPAI H5N1.
+Cases have been found in Durham, Cheshire, and Cornwall in England; Powys in Wales; Shetland, the Inner Hebrides; and Fife, Scotland (Scottish otters).

 The UKHSA published the fourth update on February 1, 2023, Research and analysis - Confirmed findings of influenza of avian origin in non-avian wildlife in England, Scotland, and Wales.
 In 2022, the U.K. announced it had faced its largest-ever bird flu outbreak, with over 170 cases confirmed since late October 2021.
 The wild bird risk across Great Brained is medium, and the risk to poultry with stringent bios is low.
 However, birdkeepers should follow enhanced measures at all times to prevent the risk of future outbreaks.